edermi/skweez/README.md

   skweez domain1 domain2 domain3 [flags]

 Flags:
-      --debug                 Enable Debug output
-  -d, --depth int             Depth to spider.
-0 = unlimited, 1 = Only provided site, 2... = specific depth (default 2)
-  -h, --help                  help for skweez
+      --debug                     Enable Debug output -d, --depth int                 Depth to spider.
+0 = unlimited, 1 = Only provided site, 2... = specific depth (default 2) -h, --help                      help for skweez
       --json                      Write words + counts in a json file.
 Requires --output/-o -n, --max-word-length int       Maximum word length (default 24) -m, --min-word-length int       Minimum word length (default 3) --no-filter                 Do not filter out strings that don't match the regex to check if it looks like a valid word (starts and ends with alphanumeric letter, anything else in between).
 Also ignores --min-word-length and --max-word-length
-  -o, --output string         When set, write an output file
-      --scope strings         Additional site scope, for example subdomains.
+      --onlyascii                 When set, filter out non ASCII words -o, --output string             When set, write an output file --scope strings             Additional site scope, for example subdomains.
 If not set, only the provided site's domains are in scope.
 Using * disables scope checks (careful)
   -u, --url-filter string         Filter URL by regexp. .ie: "(.*\.)?domain\.com.*".
-Setting this will ignore scope
+Setting this will ignore scope -a, --user-agent string         Set custom user-agent
+      --with-header stringArray   Add a header in the format key:value.
+May be used multiple times to add more headers, for example --with-header 'foo: abc' --with-header 'bar: xyz' to set the headers foo and bar to their appropriate values
 ~~~

 `skweez` takes an arbitrary number of links and crawls them, extracting the words.